12 things to buy BEFORE your trip to Thailand

 Thailand is usually really hot, and wearing a cotton T-shirt out all day will get most people smelling pretty bad.
 There are way too many smelly backpackers and foreign tourists in Thailand already, so please don’t add to that.
 Wearing T-shirts in an athletic, jersey fabric (not cotton!) helps out a lot with resisting odor.
 This type of fabric also wrinkles less and dries much faster than cotton, and hides sweat stains better, especially in dark colors.
 While they are very casual, you can still get by at a lot of fancy Bangkok bars in a clean, solid black T-shirt.
 The black/grey/navy 3-pack in this T-shirt on Amazon is a pretty good bet, but there are a lot of choices.

-If you really want to splurge (they cost around $70), the Merino wools from Icebreaker (link to Amazon) are the best T-shirts in the world.
+If you have it in your budget (they’re not cheap), Merino wool T-shirts are amazing.
 As odd as it sounds, merino wool (plus 13% nylon) keeps you incredibly cool in hot weather.
 These things last forever.
-Some truly committed minimalists literally wear them every day for a year or more.
+Some truly committed minimalists wear them every day for a year or more.
 Wool also dries quickly and resists odor incredibly well.
 Some people say you can even wear them for days without washing them (please seek an honest opinion on whether or not you smell if you plan on trying this).
 They’re also great in cold weather as base layers.
 They’re especially popular with rock climbers, which shows you just how durable they are.

 5. Good flip flops

 The problem with the cheap knockoffs you find in Thailand is that they break easily, and they usually squeak loudly when they’re wet.
-Flip flops definitely come down to personal preference, but for me, a pair of real Havaianas is unbeatable.
+Flip-flops come down to personal preference, but for me, a pair of real Havaianas is unbeatable.
 They’re lighter and take up less space than almost any other flip flop, they’re comfortable, they dry fast, and if you buy real ones they don’t squeak.
-You can find men’s Havaianas and women’s Havaianas at these Amazon links, usually for between $15 and $30 USD.
+Oh, and they’re very cheap.
+You can find men’s Havaianas and women’s Havaianas at these Amazon links.

 6. A shoe bag

-Culture tip: One cultural faux pas I see a lot of backpackers commit is tying their extra shoes to the outside of their backpack when they don’t fit inside.
-Having your shoes passing by people near their head-level is very rude in Thai culture.
+Culture tip: One cultural faux pas I see a lot of backpackers commit is tying their extra shoes to the outside of their backpacks when they don’t fit inside.
+Having your shoes passing by people near their head level is very rude in Thai culture.
 A shoe bag makes it easier to organize shoes and fit them in your bag, and at the least, they’re easier to strap outside the bag without giving away what’s inside of them.

 7. Deodorant